ginstrom/paladin-novel/manuscript/chapter-20.md

 The elf gasped, his eyes widening in pain and hope.
 The darkness fought back, sending tendrils of cold up Gond's arms.
 He gritted his teeth and poured more power into the healing, feeling the divine light clash with primordial shadow.

 For a heartbeat, the outcome hung in balance.
 Then the shadow shattered like glass, dissolving into wisps of nothingness.
 The elf's arm blazed with silver light, flesh and bone reforming as if they'd never been damaged.
+As the light reached its zenith, a searing white that forced many to shield their eyes, Silviana gasped, her gaze fixed on Gond's brow.
+For an instant, superimposed over the faded slave brand, she saw two intertwined circles of pure, ethereal light—Alanyi's sigil—burning with an impossible intensity before vanishing as swiftly as it appeared.
+The healed elf, blinking against the afterglow, stared in awe at Gond's now-clear brow.

 When the light faded, the arm was whole.

 The Circle sat in stunned silence.
-Even Aelindra's ancient composure had cracked, her eyes wide with something approaching awe.
+Even Aelindra's ancient composure had cracked, her eyes wide with something approaching awe, now tinged with a new, deeper contemplation.
+Silviana exchanged a quick, almost imperceptible glance with her, a silent question and affirmation passing between them.

 "In three thousand years," she whispered, "no power has been able to heal shadow-touch.
 Not elven magic, not dwarven runes, not even the high priests of the old gods."

-"Then I guess it really is divine," Gond said, swaying slightly from the effort.
+Gond stood silently, swaying slightly from the effort.

 The healed elf flexed his restored arm, tears streaming down his face.
 "I had forgotten what it felt like to be whole.
 Thank you."